$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-We have filled the nodes of $\lambda_{3,2,1}$ with the corresponding residues.
-Note that the residue is constant along the diagonals.
+Note that the residues are constant along the diagonals.

-The set of addable nodes of residue $4$ for $\vec{\lambda}$ and the set of removable nodes of residue $2$ for $\vec{\lambda}$ are given by
+The set of addable nodes $\cdot$ of residue $4$ for $\vec{\lambda}$ and the set of removable nodes $\times$ of residue $2$ for $\vec{\lambda}$ are given by

-where we have indicated the addable nodes with a $\cdot$ and the removable with a $\times$.
 The removable node is after/right of the left addable and before/left of the right addable node.
 Moreover, in the following we demonstrate all nodes strictly before $\prec$ and strictly after $\succ$ a fixed node marked $-$.

-\end{ex} Let us recall Brundan, Kleshchev and Wang's definition of the degree of a $n$-multitableau as it appears in the context of cyclotomic Hecke algebras, see for example~\cite{bkw}.
-The reader familiar with their paper should be careful that we have to change their definition slightly again to make sense of entries that appear more than once (this is related to the usage or non-usage of divided powers).
-A similar definition already appears in~\cite{tub3}. \begin{defn} Let $\vec{T}\in\mathrm{Std}(\vec{\lambda})$ be a $n$-multitableau $\vec{T}=(T_n,\dots,T_1)$ such that $T_i$ is a standard tableau and the numbers are from a fixed set $\{1,\dots,k\}$.
-Then we associate to $\vec{T}$ a \textit{sequence of $n$-multitableaux} $(\vec{T}^j)$ for each $j\in\{0,1,\dots,k\}$ where $\vec{T}^j=(T^j_n,\dots,T^j_1)$ and $T^j_{n,\dots,1}$ is obtained from $T_{n,\dots,1}$ by deleting all nodes with numbers \textit{strictly} bigger than $j$.